 I am currently preparing to take the Microsoft Dynamics 365 + Power Platform Solution Architect certification.
 Or “MB 600” for short!
 As I prepare I plan to write revision notes in this post I will cover topics connected with the concept of a project life cycle.

 I don’t think the skills measured statement for the MB 600 explicitly mentions the concept of a project life cycle.
 But it does reference parts of the cycle!
 Such as go-live and initial requirements gathering.
 The MB 600 exam does not focus on a particular project methodology but all approaches to managing a project will have some commonalities.
-I therefore fell it is import to understand these.
+I therefore feel it is import to understand these.

 Project Life Cycle